sov-reign/APK-Sorter/README.md

 # APK-Sorter
-This program renames and sorts APKs into directory structure that's arranged by APK name and version number.
+This program renames and sorts APKs into a directory structure that's arranged by APK name and version number.
 It runs only on Linux.

 INSTALLATION:
 1. Compile APK_Renamer.c